PhiRho/laser-engraver/driver-files/HOWTO.md

 ### Getting going

 The first thing to do, is to set up a virtual python environment to run from.
-To do that, if you are _not_ running an ubunto based system, you can run
+To do that, if you are _not_ running an ubuntu based system, you can run
 ```
 python3 -m venv /path/to/venv
 ```

-If you _are_ running an ubunto based system (e.g. doing dev on WSL) you are going to have to take some extra steps, as the `ensurepip` module is missing.
+If you _are_ running an ubuntu based system (e.g. doing dev on WSL) you are going to have to take some extra steps, as the `ensurepip` module is missing.

 ```